sgkertsos/predict-house-price/README.md

 ![image info](./images/jupyter.png)

 Double click on the **notebook.ipynb** file.
 The file is opened in a different tab.
+In this file we do the following:

+* We load, clean the data and check for missing values.
+* We perform Exploratory Data Analysis.
+* We setup a validation framework.
+* We calculate feature importance.
+* We train and evaluate three different models:
+* * Linear Regression
+  * Decision Tree
+  * Random Forest

+  RMSE is calculated for each model.
+The best RMSE is 0.065 for the Random Forest model.

+* We can fill in house features and use the Random Forest model to make a price prediction.